graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ## Introduction

-Let's imagine we're a big film studio that's just released an awesome new movie for distribution.
-We want to ingest the daily box office receipts for 150,000 locations where our movie is being shown.

-We have a Neo4j graph that represents the hierarchy of Cinema locations for each of the many distributors we work with.
-Each (:Cinema) node has an (:Account) node.
-We want to update the (:Account) node by attaching a (:DailyBoxOffice) node that stores the daily revenue.
+Let's imagine we're operating a service called MovieFriends that features a social network of 1M users who rent streaming movies.
+Our goal is to ingest an update of daily charges for each user.
+We have a Neo4j social graph of User nodes, and we want to append a DailyCharge node to each User node.

 <img width="888" alt="cinema" src="https://cloud.githubusercontent.com/assets/5991751/21710956/d2642bbe-d3a0-11e6-8706-7d7a145a97a1.png">

 The conventional way to perform updates would be use LOAD CSV or perhaps pull data from an API.

-In this Gist, I'll demonstrate how to use Apache Kafka to stream continuous message updates to our Neo4j Cinema graph using the Bolt driver.
+In this Gist, I'll demonstrate how to use Apache Kafka to stream message updates to our Neo4j Cinema graph using the Bolt driver.

 ### Kafka Distributed Streaming Platform